 Highly sensitive children – and their parents – need help with their sensitivity to be able to handle themselves and their sensitivity in the world.
 The earlier highly sensitive kids get help with their sensitivity, the better they understand and regulate themselves, and the better and less stressfully they can experience childhood and adult life.

 You can find tips, tools and guidance for raising a highly sensitive child in my Highly Sensitive Children: Parenting Strategies course.

 I help highly sensitive people see and understand their sensitivities – and those of their children – and to find out what would best suit them.
-If this sounds like something for you, drop me a note.
+If this sounds like something for you, find out about 1:1 Consultations here.